neotylor/go-lang-learning/06-arrays-slices-maps/README.md

-Sure!
 Here's a well-structured and clearer version of your `README`-style explanation for the Go code you shared.
 It includes proper formatting, detailed comments, and improved readability for learners or developers reviewing the code.

 ---